nikhiljha/privacyplan/index.md

 If you feel the need to talk about yourself and maintain social media, that's fine too.
 Just be sure to use these platforms instead of Twitter / Facebook / Instagram / Snapchat / etc.

 - [Mastodon](https://joinmastodon.org/) - A microblogging site (think twitter, tumblr).
 The website I linked explains everything else.
 This is the most popular and easiest to use "truly free" social media.
+- There are more that you can find at [switching.social](https://switching.social), but note that not all of them explain everything as well as Mastodon does.
+If you're new to federated social networks I'd highly recommend watching and reading about Mastodon *first*, as it has the best-explained resources in general.

 ## Step: Switch your Email Service